Do you know what the city offers for its residents?

 - It is never too late to study or learn something new.
 In Espoo, learning opportunities in English are provided at all stages from early to higher education.
 The city also aims to broaden its English-language education offerings in the future.

 Espoo Adult Education Centre is a learning centre for open studies.
 Pick an interesting course or two and enjoy life-long learning and personal growth.

 - You can also pursue vocational education and university studies.
 Many universities offer Open Studies that are available for everyone.
+If you interested in being an entrepreneur, Aalto University launches free-for-all online entrepreneurship course.
 Why not register for a course and gain new knowledge?

 - Explore possibilities to learn Finnish and Swedish in Espoo.